Active and inactive quarantine in epidemic spreading on adaptive activity-driven networks

 Eq.s (\ref{eq:P_SIS_active},\ref{eq:P_SIS_inactive}) can be solved self consistently fixing $\rho_S(a_S)$: we consider a power-law distribution $\rho_S(a_S) \sim a_S^{-(\nu+1)}$ with $a_S \in [a_m,a_M]$ \cite{perra2012activity,ubaldi2016asymptotic}, modelling the presence of heterogeneities and large activity fluctuations.
 Indeed, many real human systems feature a broad power-law distribution of $a_S$ with exponent $\nu \sim 0.3-1.5$ \cite{ubaldi2016asymptotic,perra2012activity, karsai2014time}.
 Heterogeneities account for different social propensity in engaging social interactions (e.g. different works, social roles), producing different number of contacts over time \cite{perra2012activity,ubaldi2016asymptotic}: in the following we will fix $\nu=0.5$.

-In Fig.~\ref{fig:SIS_prev}(a) we compare the epidemic prevalence $\overline{P}=\int da_S \, da_I \, db_S \, db_I \, \rho(a_S,a_I,b_S,b_I) P_{a_S,a_I,b_S,b_I}^0$ in the NADwA case ($\delta=0$), with that of the active/inactive quarantine at $\delta=0.9$.
-The inactive quarantine deeply lowers the epidemic prevalence in the active phase compared to the NADwA case.
-On the contrary, the active quarantine produces a much higher epidemic prevalence which is similar to the non-adaptive one, making this strategies extremely less effective than the inactive one.
-Indeed, in active quarantine all connections are created among nodes which do not perform quarantine, giving rise to temporal clusters of connected susceptible and infected nodes, where all links are potentially contagious.
-In Fig.~\ref{fig:SIS_prev}(b) we plot the ratio between the epidemic prevalence of the active and inactive case as a function of $r/r_C$.
-The difference between the two quarantines is maximized when $r/r_C \sim 5-10$ (depending on $\delta$) and it increases with higher $\delta$ values.
-Also for more realistic $r/r_C \sim 1$ values, where the quarantine is effective in moving the systems near to the critical point, the active quarantine produce an epidemic prevalence which is about twice the inactive one.\\
+In Fig.~\ref{fig:SIS_prev}(a) we plot the ratio between epidemic prevalence $\overline{P}$ and the prevalence in the NAdwA case (i.e. at $\delta=0$) as a function of $\delta$; quarantine measures induce an effective reduction of the final prevalence (of a factor $\gtrsim 2$) only for $\delta \gtrsim 0.5$.
+This is confirmed by Fig.~\ref{fig:SIS_prev}(b) where we plot the prevalence as a function of $r/r_C^{NAdwA}$ for $\delta=0.2$ and $\delta=0.9$, so here we set $\delta$ in the range $0.7-1$, consistently with the recent implementations of extended quarantine \cite{quarantine_China,quarantine_Italy2}.
+Interestingly, Figures \ref{fig:SIS_prev}(a-b) show that the epidemic prevalence of the inactive quarantine is much smaller compared to the active one, making the latter strategy extremely less effective.
+In this respect, in Fig. \ref{fig:SIS_prev}(c) we plot the ratio between the epidemic prevalence of the active and inactive case as a function of $r/r_C$.
+The difference is maximized when $r/r_C \sim 5-10$ (depending on $\delta$) and it increases with higher $\delta$ values.
+Also for more realistic $r/r_C \sim 1$ values, where the quarantine is effective in moving the systems near to the critical point, in active quarantine the epidemic prevalence is about twice that of the inactive one.\\

 \textit{Effects of quarantine on SIR epidemic model.} In the SIR model, a recovered node is no more susceptible but enters at the recovery rate $\mu$ into the immune state $R$ where it cannot be infected: $I \xrightarrow[]{\mu} R$.
 We consider the SIR model on our activity-driven model: each node is described by six parameters $(a_S,a_I,a_R,b_S,b_I,b_R)$ extracted from the joint distribution $\rho_{SIR}(a_S,a_I,a_R,b_S,b_I,b_R)$.
 Hereafter, we consider the case in which all recovered nodes behave as if they were susceptible $a_R=a_S$ and $b_R=b_S$: $\rho_{SIR}(a_S,a_I,a_R,b_S,b_I,b_R)=\rho(a_S,a_I,b_S,b_I) \delta(b_R-b_S) \delta(a_R-a_S)$, with $\rho(a_S,a_I,b_S,b_I)$ equal to the previous distribution for quarantine.